iAmKankan/MachineLearning_With_Python/unsupervised/README.md

 * <ins><b>Non-negative Matrix Factorization (NMF):</b></ins> Decomposing Data into Non-negative Components
 * <ins><b>Locally Linear Embedding (LLE):</b></ins> Preserving Local Geometry in Reduced Dimensions
 * <ins><b>Isomap:</b></ins> Capturing Global Relationships in Reduced Dimensions
+* <ins><b>Autoencoders:</b></ins> Autoencoders leverage neural networks to compress data and then recreate a new representation of the original data’s input.
+Looking at the image below, you can see that the hidden layer specifically acts as a bottleneck to compress the input layer prior to reconstructing within the output layer.
+The stage from the input layer to the hidden layer is referred to as “encoding” while the stage from the hidden layer to the output layer is known as “decoding.”

 ### 🔲 $\large{\color{Purple}\underline{\textrm{Anomaly detection and novelty detection}}}$